|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 The PSM provides an opportunity for advanced training directly relevant to current knowledge for their professional careers.
 Students entering the program are expected to come from a cell and molecular biology background and require more intensive training in math, computer and information science, or from the mathematics, computer or information sciences disciplines and need training in cell and molecular biology.
 The program requires fifteen credits of bioinformatics courses, nine credits of enrichment courses, and six credits of applied field experience.

-Graduates of the Professional Science Masters in Bioinformatics are prepared for a diverse range of careers in biotechnology, infectious diseases, pharmaceutical biomedical research, environmental sciences and forensics to name a few.
-The professional component of the Program prepares our graduates for leadership roles in the commercial, government and non-profit markets.
+Graduates of the Professional Science Master of Bioinformatics are prepared for a diverse range of careers in biotechnology, infectious diseases, pharmaceutical biomedical research, environmental sciences and forensics to name a few.
+The professional component of the program prepares our graduates for leadership roles in the commercial, government and non-profit markets.

 The program’s interdisciplinary approach, depending on the student’s background can prepare you for positions as Computational Biologist, Biology Database Specialist, Bioinformatics Specialist, Bioinformatics Analysts among others.

-As a graduate of the PSM in Bioinformatics, you are transforming the landscape of business, technology and science and you’re part of a growing trend in in an emerging cross-disciplinary approach between the scientific and technical fields.
+As a graduate of the PSM in Bioinformatics, you are transforming the landscape of business, technology and science and you are part of a growing trend in in an emerging cross-disciplinary approach between the scientific and technical fields.